Prosecution seeks maximum jail term for Singaporean in rare National Service evasion trial

 SENTENCING ARGUMENTS

-Deputy Public Prosecutor Tay Jia En sought the maximum of three years' jail for the Enlistment Act charge and S$3,000 (US$3,830) for the immigration offences.
+Deputy Public Prosecutor Tay Jia En sought the maximum of three years' jail for the Enlistment Act charge and S$3,000 (US$2,350) for the immigration offences.

 He argued that the "meat" of the defence's submissions rested on Yao acting in good faith, which the judge had already rejected.
 The factual premises for the submissions, therefore, must fail, Mr Tay said.